What is targeted muscle reinnervation?

 TMR originally was developed to allow those with upper-limb amputations to have better control of their limb prosthetics.
 When nerves are rerouted to specific nerves in specific muscles, it allows for more individual muscle function, providing for more refined movements and a wider range of motion with an advanced prosthetic.

-Surgeons at the Ohio State Wexner Medical Center perform more primary TMR procedures than any other medical center in the world, and we have pioneered the TMR technique for pain relief in amputees.
+Surgeons at The Ohio State University Wexner Medical Center perform more primary TMR procedures than any other medical center in the world, and we have pioneered the TMR technique for pain relief in amputees.

-Ohio State TMR research Ohio State researchers have found that TMR is also a reliable way to treat and prevent those painful, disorganized nerves, or symptomatic neuromas, from developing at all.
+The Ohio State Wexner Medical Center researchers have found that TMR is also a reliable way to treat and prevent those painful, disorganized nerves, or symptomatic neuromas, from developing at all.
 And when performed even years after an amputation or other nerve damage, TMR is an effective method for reducing phantom limb pain, residual limb pain or peripheral neuropathy and improving patients’ quality of life.

 TMR poses minimal health risks for patients, and recovery is similar to that of traditional amputation surgery.